 Italians are passionate about their food, and this love for all things scrumptious and delicious has permeated other cultures.
 Now many people wonder how to get their hands on original recipes of their favorite Italian dishes.
-The first problem is that there are no original recipes, because every region, city, and even family in Italy has their own version of popular standards.
+The first problem is that there are no original recipes, because every region, city, and even family in Italy has their own version of popular dishes.
 Worse still for those looking for written recipes, Italians tend to pass theirs down by teaching and word of mouth.
 Most Italians will tell you that it is impossible to faithfully follow a recipe, instead you have to learn how much is the perfect amount by trial and error.
 Italians usually work by eye, or a occhio, and you will often be told to use a pugno or handful of something like salt rather than a standard measurement like a cup.

-The oldest and most well known Italian cookbook is La Scienza in Cucina e l'Arte di Mangiar Bene (The Science of Cooking and the Art of Eating Well).
-The tome is best known as the Artusi, the name of its author Pellegrino Artusi.
-Artusi collected 790 recipes from all regions of Italy, selecting the most traditional and those actually prepared by housewives around the country.
+The oldest and best known Italian cookbook is La Scienza in Cucina e l'Arte di Mangiar Bene (The Science of Cooking and the Art of Eating Well).
+The tome is best known as the Artusi, from the name of its author Pellegrino Artusi.
+Artusi collected 790 recipes from all regions of Italy, selecting the most traditional, and those actually prepared by housewives around the country.
 The first edition of the book is dated 1881 and it was the first collection of recipes written after the Unification of Italy.
 Written with a witty, friendly prose and using amusing anecdotes, Artusi's book defined for the first time what dishes make up classic Italian cuisine.
 Socially the book was important because it was aimed at every strata of society in the newly unified country.

 Il Talismano della Felicità (The Talisman of Happiness) is another popular cooking manual.
 The book's sales spike every spring, a season traditionally dedicated to marriages, as it continues to be a very popular wedding gift.
 Written by Ada Boni in 1929 and still in print, it is the first Italian cookbook specifically targeted to housewives.
 The 1,054 page tome is considered one of the defining recipe and cooking advice collections about Italian cuisine.

 An abridged and revised edition is available in English, called The Talisman Italian Cookbook: Italy's Bestselling Cookbook Adapted for American Kitchens, translated by Matilda la Rosa and Mario Pei.
-The English translation has left out some recipes not of proven Italian origin and there are also additional recipes added, revised for American tastes.
+The English translation has left out some recipes of not proven Italian origin and there are also additional recipes added, revised for American tastes.

 Il Cucchiaio d'Argento (The Silver Spoon) is the newest among the classical cookbooks.
 First published by the design magazine Domus, its first edition is dated 1950 and it contains about 2,000 recipes from all over Italy.
 Domus still publishes the book to this day both as a single volume and as a series of more agile shorter books dedicated to specific subjects like first courses, main courses, seasonal dishes and so on.
 The Silver Spoon is still considered one of the main references in Italian cooking.